-When a SUNY-ESF student is involved in an off-campus incident, ESF Police may assist with the investigation in cooperation and at the direction of local, state or federal law enforcement.
-The Syracuse Police, Syracuse University Public Safety Department, New York State Police and St. Lawrence County Sheriff's Department routinely work and communicate with SUNY-ESF Police on any serious incidents occurring oncampus or in the immediate vicinity surrounding the campus.
+When a SUNY-ESF student is involved in an off-campus incident, ESF Police may assist with the investigation in cooperation and at the direction of local, state or federal Law enforcement.
+The Syracuse Police and Syracuse University Public Safety Departments routinely work and communicate with SUNY-ESF Police on any serious incidents occurring on-campus or in the immediate vicinity surrounding the campus.
 Incidents that present an imminent or continuing threat to the campus community will be publicized via Timely Warnings or Emergency Notifications.